VEZY/PlantBiophysics.jl/docs/src/extending/implement_a_model.md

 Here we say to PlantSimEngine that the `Fvcb` model needs a model of type `AbstractStomatal_ConductanceModel` in the stomatal conductance process.

-The last optional thing to implement is a method for the `eltype` function:
+The next optional thing to implement is a method for the `eltype` function:

 ```@example usepkg
 Base.eltype(x::BandB{T}) where {T} = T